project-airos/airos-voice-agent/apps/podcast-generator/README.md

 ```

 ### Option 2: Cloud TTS (MiniMax) ✨ NEW
-No model download, fastest setup:
+No model download, fastest setup (keys can be exported or stored in `.env`):
 ```bash
 # Generate podcast about blockchain (10 minutes, Anthropic + cloud TTS)
 ANTHROPIC_API_KEY=sk-ant-key MINIMAX_API_KEY=minimax-key \